ylabidi/mkinitrd/Documentation/GuessConfiguration.md

 # Overview

-The `make-initrd` tries to guess what the root partition is made of and what features are used for the loaded system.
+The `mkinitrd` tries to guess what the root partition is made of and what features are used for the loaded system.

 Most users don't have a good idea of how the distribution's installer created